-The modified plants are not intended to be used as animal feed and tubers will be destroyed at harvest.
-Thus there will be no risk of the genetically modified material entering the food chain.
+The modified plants are not intended to be used as animal feed and tubers will be destroyed or kept under contained experimental conditions after harvest.
+Thus, there will be no risk of the genetically modified material entering the food chain.